 A large part of the risk portfolio is located in South Europe (including France) and Middle East.
-It is worth mentioning that Asia represents around 22% of the premium and reserves.
+It is worth mentioning that Asia represents around 24% of the premium and 22% of the reserves.

-The contracts are mostly proportional contracts (2 out of 3 on premium basis) the remainder being contracts written on a facultative basis.
+The contracts are mostly proportional contracts (69% on premium basis) the remainder being contracts written on a facultative basis.